Special Assistance Consultative Forum hosted at Bristol AirportCreated: 18th Nov 2022

-Bristol Airport recently held its bi-annual Special Assistance Consultative Forum.
+Bristol Airport held its Special Assistance Consultative Forum this week.
 The Forum gives charities and groups the opportunity to give their feedback on what is important to them when travelling through the airport.